7.11 External Examining of Research Degrees

 6. Former members of staff at Aberystwyth University who have joined the staff of another university may not be invited to become External Examiners before a lapse of at least five years, or sufficient time for students supervised by that member of staff to have passed through the system, whichever is the longer.

 8. Former students of the University may not be invited to become External Examiners before a lapse of at least five years, or sufficient time for students acquainted with that former student to have passed through the system.
-Former students should not act as external examiner for candidates supervised by their own PhD supervisor.
+Former students should not act as external examiner for candidates supervised by their own PhD supervisor, nor should they act as an external examiner when their supervisor is the internal examiner.

 9. In addition to the points above, external examiners should not be nominated if there is any other conflict of interest, or perceived conflict of interest, that would: